 Bewley Homes Plc is a Public Limited Company and our parent company is Bewley Group Limited.
 Bewley Homes Plc is the only trading entity with a turnover in excess of £36 million.
 We produce around 375 homes each year and as of the date of this statement have 120 directly employed employees.
 Our head office is based at Inhurst House, Brimpton Road, Baughurst, Hampshire, RG26 5JJ and we only operate within the United Kingdom.

 We had an annual turnover of £84m for our financial year ending 30 September 2020.

 Our business requires us to identify and acquire developable land, obtain planning permission and plan and build quality homes.
 Our supply chains therefore principally involve the supply of suitable labour and subcontractors and the purchasing of housebuilding materials.

-As part of our initiative to identify and mitigate risk we have carried out a review of our supply chains to identify and assess any potential risks for slavery and human trafficking.
+As part of our initiative to identify and mitigate risk, we have carried out a review of our supply chains to identify and assess any potential risks for slavery and human trafficking.
 We have then taken the steps outlined below and in our Anti-Slavery Policy to mitigate the areas of risk identified.

 We comply with, as a minimum, all employment law requirements in the United Kingdom and honour important rights such as national minimum wage and paid holiday requirements.
-We also ensure that all of our employees have the right to work in the UK.
+We also ensure that all our employees have the right to work in the UK.

 Agency workers and subcontractors